Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

-The Playtower reflects this, and more.
-The mid-century structure showcases a strong appeal towards the futuristic designs that were prevailing during the 1960s.
+The Playtower reflects this and more.
+The mid-century structure showcases a strong appeal to the futuristic designs that were prevailing during the 1960s.
 It was commissioned as a gift to neighborhood children.
-Somewhat whimsical, the Playtower originally included large sand pit at the base that measured some 50’ in diameter.
-Within the frame of the sand pit was a 6-foot high mobius strip constructed of steel fencing.
-According to Goff, the mobius play feature featured “a continuous strip of steel fence with welded rods to stand on or hang from both sides of the strip.
-This makes use of the famous mathematical principle for twisting a straight strip of material which has two sides or surfaces so that when it is twisted and the ends are fastened, the strip becomes continuous and with only one surface!
+Somewhat whimsical, the Playtower originally included a large sand pit at the base that measured some 50’ in diameter.
+Within the frame of the sand pit was a 6-foot high Mobius strip constructed of steel fencing.
+According to Goff, the Mobius play feature featured “a continuous strip of steel fence with welded rods to stand on or hang from both sides of the strip.
+This makes use of the famous mathematical principle for twisting a straight strip of material that has two sides or surfaces so that when it is twisted and the ends are fastened, the strip becomes continuous and with only one surface!
 This is very mysterious to the children and to their parents!”

 The Playtower can be found at Sooner Park in Bartlesville.